What are the best indicators for swing trading?

 RSI stands for; Relative Strength Index.
 It is a momentum oscillator that measures the speed and change of price movements.
-It was developed by J. Welles Wilder.
+J. Welles Wilder developed it.

 The magnitude of recent closing prices is measured and used to predict reversals; changes in trends.